 Emerging Paradigm (Metaphorical or Sacramental Paradigm)

 Scripture is seen as metaphorical.
 Factual accuracy of scripture and doctrinal teachings are not critical.
 The importance and power of religion is in the concepts and lessons.
 Faith is an expression of loyalty and devotion but not necessarily a belief in the factual accuracy of scripture or historical religious origins.
 Challenges to scriptural historical events are not damaging to faith.
-Though divine inspiration is seen as possible, religion is seen as a “bottom up” thing, created by man as a way to seek God, worship, and show devotion.
+Even one with a non-supernatural view of the New Testament can be included, as the faith in Jesus as the Christ and the image of God is more essential than the belief in the historicity of actual events.
+Though divine inspiration and intervention is seen as possible, religion is seen as a “bottom up” thing, created by man as a way to seek God, worship, and show devotion.
 Scripture and religious doctrine are viewed as sacramental.
 A sacrament is something visible and physical whereby the Spirit can become present to us.
 Scripture is sacred in its status and function but not in its origin.
 Scripture is a human response to God.
 Christian life is about relationship with God and transformation of self.
 Human development in science and intellectualism is embraced.
 There could never be conflict with religion, because no past views within a religion can’t be modified as we understand more about our world.